rweigel/phys260/Electric_Flux/Electric_Flux.md

 # Overview

 Several calculations must be performed to use Gauss's law to find the electric field for a system of charges (if possible).
-First, one must find the electric flux through a closed surface.
-Second, one must find the amount of charge inside a closed surface.
+First, the electric flux through a closed surface must be found.
+Second, the amount of charge inside the closed surface must be found.
 In this activity, you will compute the electric flux through open and closed surfaces.

 Electric flux, $\Phi_E$, is the integral of $\bfvec{E}\bfcdot d\bfvec{A}$ over a surface: